Henri Anier: Erzgebirge Aue

 On 19 June 2014, Anier and his brother Hannes signed three-year contracts with German 2.
 Bundesliga side Erzgebirge Aue.
 He made his debut for the club on 9 August 2014, in a 5–1 home loss to VfL Bochum.
 Anier made eight appearances for Erzgebirge Aue, but struggled to break into the first team under new manager Tomislav Stipić.

 Dundee United

 On 15 January 2015, Anier returned to the Scottish Premiership, signing a two-and-a-half-year contract with Dundee United.
 He made his debut for the club on 21 January 2015, in a 1–1 away draw against St Mirren.

 Dundee United were relegated from the Scottish Premiership in the 2015–16 season.
 On 8 August 2016, Anier left Dundee United after his contract was cancelled by mutual consent.

-Hibernian (loan)
+Loan to Hibernian

 On 1 September 2015, Anier joined Scottish Championship side Hibernian on a season-long loan.
 However, on 14 January 2016, he was recalled by relegation-threatened Dundee United.